Create Free Cash Flow

 What will happen is that the assets you buy with the money you’re putting away for these long-term expenses will generate extra income as all assets do.
 At first this will mainly help you save up for those large expenses, but eventually this extra income will also allow you to buy enough assets to generate income that is free and clear.
 You’ll build up a $100,000 investment account from which you may pull $10,000 to buy a car once in a while, but you’ll have the remaining $90,000 generating income.
 Let this income buy more assets, and you’re off to the races to FIRE.

-Still, the employer match you can receive in a 401k should not be turned down since doing so would be leaving money on-the-table and the tax advantages of those accounts will allow your assets to grow faster.
+Still, the employer match you can receive in a 401k should not be turned down.
+Doing so would be leaving money on-the-table and the tax advantages of those accounts will allow your assets to grow faster.
 While you might cut your traditional retirement savings somewhat, it would be wise to still put some money into these accounts.
 This will also help protect you from the effects of inflation if you retire at 45 and have fifty years to spend in retirement since you’ll get an extra shot of income after you have been retired for twenty years and can tap these accounts.

 Realize that most people that retire early end up living longer than those who retire on time or late.
 Putting in a little extra protection to avoid running short of cash in your later years only makes sense.